uber/tchannel/golang/guide/Thrift_Hyperbahn.md

 ```
 Create an instance of your handler type, and then create a [thrift.Server](http://godoc.org/github.com/uber/tchannel/golang/thrift#NewServer) and [register](http://godoc.org/github.com/uber/tchannel/golang/thrift#Server.Register) your Thrift handler.

-### Register with Hyperbahn
+### Advertise with Hyperbahn

-Create a Hyperbahn client using [hyperbahn.NewClient](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#NewClient) which requires a Hyperbahn configuration object which should be loaded from a configuration file for the current environment.
+Create a Hyperbahn client using [hyperbahn.NewClient](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#NewClient) which requires a Hyperbahn configuration object that should be loaded from a configuration file for the current environment.
 You can also pass more [options](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#ClientOptions) when creating the client.

-Call [Register](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#Client.Register) to register the service with Hyperbahn.
+Call [Advertise](http://godoc.org/github.com/uber/tchannel/golang/hyperbahn#Client.Advertise) to advertise the service with Hyperbahn.

 ### Serving